GGGErnest/lzy-load/projects/lzy-load/README.md

 # LzyLoad

-LzyLoad is a Angular 8+ Lib for loading content on demand
+LzyLoad is an Angular Lib for loading content on demand

 ## Description